Harold Arthur Prichard

 Born in London in 1871, the eldest child of Walter Stennett Prichard (a solicitor) and his wife Lucy, Harold Prichard attended Clifton College in Bristol and was admitted to New College, Oxford to study mathematics.
 But after taking First Class honours in mathematical moderations (preliminary examinations) in 1891, he studied Greats (ancient history and philosophy) taking First Class Honours in 1894.
 He also played tennis for Oxford against Cambridge.
 On leaving Oxford he spent a brief period working for a firm of solicitors in London, before returning to Oxford where he spent the rest of his life, first as Fellow of Hertford College (1895–8) and then of Trinity College (1898–1924).
 He took early retirement from Trinity in 1924 on grounds of temporary ill-health, but recovered and was elected to the White's Professorship of Moral Philosophy in 1928.
 He retired in 1937 and died in 1947.

 Prichard is mainly known for his work in moral philosophy, but the first of his very few publications were in epistemology.
 His main intellectual debt was to his teacher John Cook Wilson, whose thinking centered on topics in epistemology and what would now be called philosophical logic, rather than in ethics.
 In 1909 Prichard published his only book, Kant's Theory of Knowledge, which was an account of Kant's Transcendental Idealism.
 This book criticized Kant severely, and Prichard acknowledges that his main arguments against Kant originated from Cook Wilson.
 The book's main conclusion is that ‘Knowledge is sui generis and therefore a ‘theory’ of knowledge is impossible.
-Knowledge is knowledge, and any attempt to state it is terms of something else must end in describing something which is not knowledge’ (p.
-247).
-This view that a ‘theory’ of knowledge is impossible has its analogue in Prichard's later argument that there can be no philosophical account of rightness of the sort that moral philosophers have traditionally tried to provide.
+Knowledge is knowledge, and any attempt to state it in terms of something else must end in describing something which is not knowledge’ (p.
+245).
+This view that a ‘theory’ of knowledge is impossible has its analogue in Prichard's later argument that there can be no philosophical account of moral obligation of the sort that moral philosophers have traditionally tried to provide.

 Prichard continued to work and to lecture on topics in epistemology, in particular perception.
 He gave lectures on Modern Philosophy (Descartes, Locke, Berkeley and Hume) every year for the first five years of his tenure of the White's Professorship.
 Indeed he lectured as often on these topics as on moral philosophy.
 He wrote on the perception of movement and the apprehension of time.
 He said, characteristically, that ‘the hearing a sound – a sound having as such a duration – and in general what is called the perceiving anything which has a duration – is absolutely underivative and cannot be resolved into anything else’ (Knowledge and Perception ed.
 Ross, 48).
 I cannot resist quoting also a passage from an unpublished lecture on perception, with the warning that Prichard was known to trail his coat in lectures, in the hope of generating lively discussion (ibid., 59–60).
 ‘For as soon as we compare our states or processes of seeing with one another or with other states or processes of perceiving we have to allow that we do not see bodies.
 For example, it is certain that if we see bodies we in some cases see a body move, but it is also certain that we cannot possibly ever see a body move; for in spite of what the followers of Einstein say, motion is, and is always really thought of as, absolute, relative motion being a contradiction in terms.
 (I should like, incidentally, but without any sense of shame, to offer this statement as a specimen of one of the few statements of things which we can really be said to know.)
 And, motion being absolute, when we are said to be seeing a body move, we cannot possibly be really doing so, since a stationary body would present precisely the same appearance to us, provided our body was moving in a certain way, so that in that case we should be seeing a body move although in fact it was stationary.’